opalmedapps/docs/docs/install/index.md

 ### Requirements

-#### Create or restrict Firebase API keys
+#### Restrict Firebase API keys

-If you already [retrieved Firebase client configurations](../development/local-dev-setup.md#retrieve-the-firebase-project-configurations), then you do not need to create new API keys but can instead restrict the already generated ones.
-In that case, skip the create steps below and edit the exiting keys instead.
+We assume that you already [set up your Firebase project](#create-and-set-up-a-new-firebase-project) and [retrieved Firebase client configurations](../development/local-dev-setup.md#retrieve-the-firebase-project-configurations).
+This means that API keys were already created for you.
+By default, Firebase creates a service account and API keys with excessive permissions.

+!!! question "Can new API keys be created instead?"

+    This is generally possible.
+    However, as part of the set up you will need to get a `google-services.json` file.
+    When this file is retrieved, Firebase automatically creates corresponding API keys.

-Go to the [API Credentials in Google Cloud](https://console.cloud.google.com/apis/) and select the corresponding Firebase project.
+Go to the [API Credentials in Google Cloud](https://console.cloud.google.com/apis/credentials) and select the corresponding Firebase project.

 ##### Browser key

-1. Click "Create credentials" and select "API Key"
-1. Give it a name, such as "Browser key"
+1. The browser key should have a name like "Browser key (auto created by Firebase)"

+1. Click on its name to edit it

 1. Under "Application restrictions", choose "Websites"

-1. Add the following websites at a minimum
+1. Add the following websites at a minimum to allow mobile app users to access this project

     - `app://localhost`
     - `http://localhost`
     - `https://<your-firebase-project-id>.firebaseapp.com`

+    You should also add the base URL of your registration and web app to this list.

 1. Under "API Restrictions", choose "Restrict key"

 1. Choose the following APIs

     - *FCM Registration API*
     - *Firebase Realtime Database Management API*
     - *Identity Toolkit API*

-1. Click "Create"
+1. Click "Save"

 ##### Android key

-1. Click "Create credentials" and select "API Key"
-1. Give it a name, such as "Android key"
+1. The Android API key should have a name like "Android key (auto created by Firebase)"
+1. Click on its name to edit it
 1. Under "API Restrictions", choose "Restrict key"
 1. Choose the following APIs
     - *FCM Registration API*
     - *Firebase Realtime Database Management API*
     - *Identity Toolkit API*
     - *Firebase Installations API*
-1. Click "Create"
+1. Click "Save"

+It is also possible to restrict the key further to a specific Android app.